UnifiedPush/documentation/content/users/distributors/_index.md

 #### Gotify

 Gotify works with a server.

-At this moment there is not any public server (open to registration) but you can ask on the matrix chat (or IRC) if someone want to accept you on her/his server or self-host it.
+At this moment there is no public server (open to registration) but you can ask on the matrix chat (or IRC) if someone wants to accept you on her/his server or self-host it.

 #### NoProvider2Push